AndieWill510/AnotherOption/Options/019-a-real-door-can-be-refused.md

 Someone else's effort does not automatically make the offered thing safe.

-Someone else's good intention does not make your no disappear.

 ## Reframe

 The right to refuse is not decoration.